TengMCing/PhD/Thesis/04-chap4.html.md

 ### Usage {#sec-autovi-usage}

-To get started quickly, only calls two functions are necessary to obtain a summary of the automated residual assessment:
+To get started quickly, only calls three functions are necessary to obtain a summary of the automated residual assessment: